 The Nancy Hale Fellows Program is a full-time, 12-month program that comes with a $50,000 annual stipend and two weeks paid vacation, plus healthcare and benefits.
 But we're actually offering much more: the chance to be in the room when we meet with top Washington policy players; to co-author papers and work with our policy teams to produce new ideas, research, and insights; to learn a methodology that is intellectually rigorous; and to leverage our wide-ranging DC network into future career opportunities.

 Applications for the 2019-2020 Hale Fellows Program are open.

 Third Way is an equal opportunity employer – women, minorities, and people with disabilities are encouraged to apply.

 National Security Fellow

-- Support other members of the National Security team with research and minor administrative tasks as needed.
+- Supporting other members of the team with research and minor administrative tasks as needed.

 $50,000 annual stipend and two weeks paid vacation, plus healthcare and benefits.

 Apply for the position by March 1, 2019.
 Applications will be reviewed after the deadline.